Select Page

 However, this doesn’t work for many birds of prey as it makes more sense for the males to be smaller than the females.
 This is true for many hawks and falcons, where males are much smaller.
 The size difference helps them when flying as males are more agile hunters and, in turn, better providers.
 This is especially true for the bald eagle.

 The male bald eagle is around two-thirds of the size of the female.
 This is apparent if you ever get the chance to see them side-by-side, but it isn’t always easy to tell if you only have one individual at a distance.
-The female also has a larger wingspan, sometimes as much as 2 feet wider, and bigger beak and talons.
+The female also has a larger wingspan, sometimes as much as 2 feet wider, and a bigger beak and talons.
 Again, this is only obvious when side-by-side and with experience.
 It is much easier to notice if you can see the pair in flight together

 The U.S. has no standard size for a male or female bald eagle.
-There is always be a size difference between the males and females in a pair, but there is the possibility of a male eagle from the colder north being the same size or larger than a female from the south.
+There is always a size difference between the males and females in a pair, but there is the possibility of a male eagle from the colder north being the same size or larger than a female from the south.
 Similarly, a female from the north could be even larger than usual compared to a male from the south.

 This is all part of Bergmann’s rule, which states that animals that live further north in colder climates should be larger to conserve heat and live easier in those extremes.
 This ties into Allen’s rule, which states that animals in the north tend to have shorter limbs.
 Although this doesn’t relate to the northern or southern bald eagles’ legs, females do have a longer lower leg than males.
 Females also have an extended back-facing talon than males and a deeper beak.